Read the FAQs

 Does testing really work?
 Can it really tell me anything that I couldn't find out on my own?

-Yes.
-Testing really does work.
 People are generally very honest when answering questionnaires.
-However, if they aren’t, many tests are designed to catch those who “lie” or try to skew the results in their favour by providing “socially acceptable” answers.
+However, if they aren’t, many tests are designed to catch those who “lie” or who try to skew the results in their favour by providing “socially acceptable” answers.
 People often ask us how one can test for honesty.
 They make the assumption that if someone’s not honest, then they will give dishonest answers on a test.
-Correct?

 Wrong!
-People who are dishonest (likely to steal from their employer for example) have a mindset that dictates that they are “normal” and that everyone else thinks like they do.
-This is a common human trait that we all share and which assessments can capitalize upon.
-For example, if one is the type of person who thinks that it’s OK to “borrow” money from the cash register on a Friday night (even if they honestly intend to repay it), they tend to believe that other people would also do this and see nothing wrong with it.
-Therefore, when given a test that measures honesty, people like this tend to be very honest and open about how dishonest they actually are.
+People who are dishonest (likely to steal for example) have a mindset that dictates that they are “normal” and that everyone else thinks like they do.
+This is a common human trait that we all share and one which assessments capitalize upon.
+For example, if one is the type of person who thinks that it’s OK to “borrow” money from the cash register on a Friday night (even if they honestly intend to repay it), they tend to believe that other people would also do this and also see nothing wrong with it.
+Thus, when given a test that measures honesty, people who are like this tend to be very honest and open about how dishonest they actually are.
 The test will identify that as an undesirable trait and recommend that the individual not be hired.

 Does COD develop and publish the tests?

-No. While we do not create our own instruments, we only deal with the best test developers who produce high-quality products that have stood the test of time.
+No, we do not create the products that we offer.
+However, we only deal with the best test and assessment developers, and only offer high-quality products that have stood the test of time.

 Pricing: Why aren't your prices online?

 We carry a wide number of instruments and prices vary widely.
-Therefore, we have provided information on each tool and hope that it will encourage you to contact us to discuss your needs in more detail.
+We intentionally keep pricing off of our website because we want to encourage you to contact us to discuss your needs in more detail.

 Test formats: What formats are your tests available in?